lrleon/uconv/README.md

                  "description", Physical_Quantity,
                  min-value, max-value);

-This macro declares a class that defines a new unit related to `Physical_Quantity` class which should be previously already declared. `min-value` and `max-value` are doubles defining the lower and upper bounds of the unit.
+This macro declares a class that defines a new unit related to the `Physical_Quantity` class which should be previously already declared. `min-value` and `max-value` are doubles defining the lower and upper bounds of the unit.

-As example, let us consider a `Fahrenheit` as class name that defines the known temperature unit:
+As example, let us consider `Fahrenheit` as class name that defines the known temperature unit:

     Declare_Unit(Fahrenheit, "degF", "\\degree{F}",
          "Scale based on brine freezing (0) and boiling point (100)", Temperature, -459.67, 750);

 Since LaTeX math mode commands often start by backslash, you must escape each backslash belonging to LaTeX expression.
 This is the